Onlinewerkrooster/owr-public-doc/OwrApiClock.md

 ## Clock API

-Clock API is intended to be able to retrieve time clock info from the Onlinewerkrooster application.
+Clock API is intended to be able to retrieve or manipulate time clock info from the Onlinewerkrooster application.

 ### Endpoint